Samsung Galaxy S9: Everything you really need to know

 - Samsung Galaxy S3 – Reveal: May 3 | Release: May 29

 - Samsung Galaxy S2 – Reveal: February 13 | Release: May 2

 - Samsung Galaxy S – Reveal: March | Release: June 4

-The good news is that we already have dates for Mobile World Congress next year: it runs from February 26 to March 1, 2018.
-With that in mind, we’d expect the Samsung Galaxy S9 launch date to be February 25, 2018.
+That said, given we now have a reliable leak and with Mobile World Congress scheduled to run from February 26 through March 1, we expect the Samsung Galaxy S9 launch date to be February 25, 2018.